verlaineong/WDB/README.md

 There were also several times when the heading of the text is behind the navigation bar, I had to adjust the margin & padding to make it visible.

+I encounted problem when linking folders to in html for images and css, even after using assets/png/image.png

 initially, I couldn't make my images responsive till I used flex-wrap: wrap;

 ## Credits